 98) Find the cheapest petrol or diesel prices.
 There are several apps available to find cheap petrol near you.
 Try the Motormouth app, fuelcheck.nsw.gov.au is another online tool designed to provide real-time information about petrol prices at every station across NSW.
 You can also use petrolspy.com.au

 99) It is not necessary to have a full tank as it adds weight to the car and your car will use more fuel.

 100) Carpooling with friends and neighbours is a good way of sharing costs.
 You can take turns using different cars to work.

 Whew!
 Congratulations to everyone who made it through the entire list – you must really be determined to save some money!
 If you’ve put any of the ideas above into practice, we’d love to hear about it in the comments.

 That’s it for now!
-We hope that you’ve been finding our series of the ‘World’s Best Savings Tips’ useful.
+We hope that you’ve found the ‘World’s Best Tips to deal with inflation’ useful.
 Stay tuned for lots more!
 Be sure to sign up for our newsletter to get them as soon as they are published.